Get all the latest data for Cebu

 Which neighborhoods in Cebu have the highest gross rental yields in 2026?

-As of early 2026, the neighborhoods in Cebu with the highest gross rental yields are Cebu IT Park (Barangay Apas) at 5.5% to 8.0%, Cebu Business Park (Barangay Luz) at 5.0% to 7.5%, and Punta Engaño in Lapu-Lapu City at 4% to 8% for short-term rental hybrids.
+As of early 2026, the Cebu neighborhoods with the highest gross rental yields are Cebu IT Park in Barangay Apas (roughly 5.5% to 8% for studios), Cebu Business Park in Barangay Luz (around 5% to 7.5%), Punta Engaño in Lapu-Lapu City on a blended STR and long-term basis (approximately 4% to 8%), and the SRP-adjacent areas in Barangay Mambaling (around 5% to 7% for well-located units).

-These top-yielding Cebu neighborhoods deliver higher returns for specific reasons:
+Each of these top-yielding Cebu neighborhoods delivers higher returns for a specific reason:

-• Cebu Business Park (Barangay Luz): Corporate renters and expats pay premium rents for Ayala convenience.
+• Cebu Business Park (Barangay Luz): corporate tenants and expat managers pay premium rents for walk-to-Ayala convenience

 Finally, please note that we cover the rental yields in Cebu here.